 Do you often feel sleepy during the day?
 Do you feel exhausted in the mornings, despite the amount of sleep you get?
 Do you snore constantly?
 If you answered yes to these questions, you may be at risk for obstructive sleep apnea (commonly referred to as OSA).

-In this post, I will discuss exactly what this condition is, how you can find out whether you are at risk, and what you can do about it.
+In this article, I will discuss exactly what obstructive sleep apnea is, how you can know whether you are at risk, and what you can do about it.
 So let’s get started!

-> Obstructive sleep apnea (OSA or simply, “sleep apnea”) is a condition that occurs when your airway becomes intermittently blocked while you are sleeping, preventing you from getting enough air into your lungs.
+Obstructive sleep apnea (OSA or simply, “sleep apnea”) is a condition that occurs when your airway becomes intermittently blocked while you are sleeping, preventing you from getting enough air into your lungs.
 This results in low oxygen levels in the blood which can end up affecting your health in many ways—one of which is chronic fatigue and daytime sleepiness.
 When sleep apnea is left untreated, it can cause or worsen your high blood pressure and heart condition and further increase your risk of a stroke or a heart attack.

 The main symptom of obstructive sleep apnea is daytime sleepiness.
 This may feel different than just general tiredness.
 When you have daytime sleepiness from sleep apnea, you may find yourself falling asleep during the day while in the middle of important tasks, such as working or driving.
 Other symptoms of OSA are: